bartw/weak/README.md

 </html>
 ```

-app.js
+Our app.js can be very simple for now.
+It just defines a module named app.

 ```js
 angular.module('app', [])
 ```

-We can test this super simple app by starting a webserver and browsing to http://localhost:8000/src/.
+We can test our hello world app by starting a webserver and browsing to http://localhost:8000/src/.
 You can fill in your name and should see "Hello your name".

 ```shell